Abhi-coder-crypto/verification/replit.md

 - **2025-08-14**: Added better validation and fallback handling for OCR processing
 - **2025-08-14**: Refined name extraction to stop at address keywords and exclude location terms
 - **2025-08-14**: Created universal OCR name extraction with comprehensive location keyword filtering
+- **2025-08-14**: Integrated MongoDB database for persistent candidate storage with fallback mechanism
 - **2024-08-14**: Completed full API integration with React Query for all pages
 - **2024-08-14**: Updated all components to use backend API instead of local context
 - **2024-08-14**: Fixed all TypeScript type issues and LSP diagnostics